Intentional change starts with longing and imagination.

 I have helped women in 18 countries create a deeper connection with their own longing and leverage their imagination for the common good.

-From climate initiatives to social programs, community gardens to artistic endeavors, wellness support to entrepreneurial ventures, we have partnered to craft crystal-clear concepts and presented compelling stories that connected and inspired their chosen communities.
+From climate initiatives to social programs, community gardens to artistic endeavors, wellness support to entrepreneurial ventures, we have partnered to craft crystal-clear concepts and present compelling stories that connected and inspired their chosen communities.

 It has been an incredible honor to work with so many women as they faced deep loss, found their way to resilience, rebuilt their lives, and rediscovered joy.

-🟦 transition-oriented groups ready to reframe their narrative in order to connect more deeply with those they serve
+🟦 collapse-aware leaders and innovators ready to reframe their narrative to connect more deeply with those they serve

 Debilitating despair harms people and our planet.

-¨Despairalysis¨ is a combination of climate anxiety and unprocessed grief that can lead to helplessness and inaction.
+¨Despairalysis¨ is a combination of anxiety and unprocessed grief that can lead to helplessness and inaction.

 It´s preventing us from facing our polycrisis and building our collective efforts to adapt.